 Other, net.
-Primarily includes interest income related to the ET-ETO Promissory Notes, as well as amortization of regulatory assets and other income and expense amounts.
+Includes amortization of regulatory assets and other income and expense amounts.

 Income Tax Expense.
 For the three months ended June 30, 2019 compared to the same period in the prior year, income tax expense decreased due to higher state tax expense in the prior period.
 For the six months ended June 30, 2019 compared to the same period last year, income tax expense increased primarily due to an increase in income before tax expense at our corporate subsidiaries.